Lovely (Billie Eilish and Khalid song): Music video

+Reception

 The music video was positively received by critics.
 Blistein called the visual a "simple yet striking", while Nied said it was a "captivating spectacle complete with brilliant special effects that capture the severity of their situation".
 Chantilly Post writing for HotNewHipHop described that the video is "simple and striking at the same time".
 Madeline Roth of MTV said, "the visual is undeniably somber, but they at least seem to find some comfort in one another".
-Melissa Litterello of Soundigest called the visual "incredible", saying that her "eyes were glued throughout to see what would happen next" and said it was "definitely entertaining to watch".The video reached 1 billion views in March 2020 and as of August 2022 has over 1.5 billion views.
+Melissa Litterello of Soundigest called the visual "incredible", saying that her "eyes were glued throughout to see what would happen next" and said it was "definitely entertaining to watch".

 Live performances

 Eilish performed "Lovely" during her North American 1 by 1 tour in 2018.
-She sang it at the Coachella Valley Music and Arts Festival with Khalid in April 2019.
+She sang with Khalid at the Coachella Valley Music and Arts Festival Coachella Valley Music and Arts Festival with Khalid in April 2019.
 "Lovely" was included on the setlist of Eilish's 2019 When We All Fall Asleep Tour and her 2020 Where Do We Go?
 World Tour.